Hanyu-Chen/Hanyu-Chen.github.io/_posts/2021-07-04-Leetcode Weekly Contest Record.md

 }
 ```

-My performace is not really good, even the worst one in these weeks.
+My performace of this contest is not really good, even the worst one in these weeks.
 Maybe I need more consideration before doing each problems, so that l can save much time on debugging the algorithm.